Archmonger/Blackberry-Themes/README.md

 [What themes are upcoming?](https://github.com/Archmonger/Blackberry-Flat#what-themes-are-upcoming)<br/>

 ## Recommended Configuration: Organizr Media Portal<br/>
-Ties together all plex-related services into one visibily native package by utilizing Organizr SSO.
+A standard configuration that ties together all plex-related services into one visibily native package by utilizing Organizr SSO.
 * *OrganizrV2:* Depending on stylistic preference, use either [BBF Organizr](https://github.com/Archmonger/Blackberry-Flat#organizr-v2) or [BBF Organizr On Top of Burry](https://github.com/Archmonger/Blackberry-Flat#organizr-v2-on-top-of-burry), alongside [BBF Organizr Custom Icons](https://github.com/Archmonger/Blackberry-Flat#organizr-custom-icons).
 Utilize the Organizr homepage (Settings > Tab Editor > Homepage Items) as a dedicated calendar tab with Plex Now Playing underneath the calendar.
 If you consider adding more elements to the homepage, make them only viewable by Co-Admins or Admins.
 Set up Organizr SSO for Plex and Ombi.<br/>
 * *Plex:* Use [BBF Plex in Organizr](https://github.com/Archmonger/Blackberry-Flat#plex-synclounge-deluge-jackett).
 Make this the first Organizr tab, and set it to be the default tab.
 Have this tab be user viewable.<br/>
 * *Ombi:* Use [BBF Ombi in Organizr](https://github.com/Archmonger/Blackberry-Flat#ombi).
 Have this tab be user viewable.<br/>